Greenbrier County Trustee Deed Form

 Are these forms guaranteed to be recordable in Greenbrier County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Greenbrier County that you need to transfer you would only need to order our forms once for all of your properties in Greenbrier County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Greenbrier County you only need to order once.

 In a living trust arrangement, a settlor transfers property to another person (the trustee) for the benefit of a third (the beneficiary).
 The settlor establishes the trust by executing a document referred to as the trust instrument and by contributing assets to the trust.
 The trust instrument, generally unrecorded, contains the settlor's estate plans and dictates how the trust will be administered.
 In many living trust arrangements, the settlor serves as the trustee during his lifetime, and designates a successor to take over trustee duties upon his death or incapacitation.